English Français

 XI.4.3.3.
 Drawing the parameters

-It takes up to four arguments, three of which are optional:
+It takes up to three arguments, two of which are optional:

 sTitre

-The title of the plot to be produced (an empty string can be put).
+the title of the plot (an empty string is allowed);

-The main difference with the usual instance of drawParameters defined in TCalibration is that the object drawn are analytical functions.
+The main difference compared to the standard drawParameters method in TCalibration is that the plotted object are analytical functions.

 XI.4.4.
 Prediction of the variance